Pukkelpop: History

 In 1988, the festival moved to the village of Hechtel-Eksel where it was held at Sanicole Airfield.
 The festival was also moved to late August.
-In 1989, the festival was cancelled after the two headliners, The Pogues and The Sugarcubes, cancelled their appearances a few weeks before the event.
+In 1989, the festival was cancelled after the two headliners, New Order and The Sugarcubes, cancelled their appearances a few weeks before the event.
 The festival returned in 1990, again taking place in Hechtel-Eksel, and reached a peak of 10,000 attendees.
 Nick Cave and the Bad Seeds headlined.

 In 1991, the festival moved to its current home in Kiewit.
 That year, the event took place on the grounds of the children's petting farm (Dutch: Kinderboerderij) located in the village.
 Ramones headlined on a bill which included Nirvana, who performed at the festival a month prior to the release of the group's breakthrough album Nevermind.
 In 1992, the festival site was moved to the fields by the Kempische Steenweg motorway, where it has been held ever since.

-In 1993, a new indoor stage called The Marquee was added, supplementing the outdoor Main Stage and almost doubling the number of performers over the previous year.
+In 1993, a new indoor stage called The Marquee was added, supplementing the outdoor main stage and almost doubling the number of performers over the previous year.
 A second indoor stage, the Dance Hall, was added in 1994.
 In 1995, for the festival's tenth anniversary, the event became a two-day event for the first time, with Neil Young and The Smashing Pumpkins as the headlining acts.
 The festival also reached a peak in attendees at 60,000.

 In 1996, two new stages were added: the outdoor Skate Stage, and a smaller-sized marquee called Club.
 Another marquee, named the Boiler Room, was added in 1997, bringing the total number of stages to six.
 From 1998 to 2001, the Skate Stage was renamed to the Hip-hop Stage for one of the two festival days, exclusively focused on rap and hip-hop artists such as Jurassic 5 and The Pharcyde.
 In 1999, the dance event Creamfields was amalgamated into Pukkelpop on the first day of the event; as a result most of the existing stages exclusively showcased dance music under different names.
 1999 also saw the debut of the Experimental Stage, renamed to ChateauXCrapule the following year, and shortened to Chateau from the 2004 edition.